Civics Education News & Resources

 3. Lawyer in the Classroom program through which lawyers are available to speak in the classroom.

-4. Booklets about the law for youth, including Becoming An Adult: Your Legal Rights and Responsibilities at Age 18, a booklet for young adults, and Kids and the Law: An A-To-Z Guide for Parents, a booklet for kids and parents about such legal topics as juvenile’s rights, driver’s regulations, work rules for youth.
+4. Booklets about the law for youth, including Becoming An Adult: Your Legal Rights and Responsibilities at Age 18, a booklet for young adults, and Kids and the Law: An A-to-Z Guide for Parents, a booklet for kids and parents about such legal topics as juvenile’s rights, driver’s regulations, work rules for youth.
 All are online and free.

 Sponsorship of a statewide Mock Trial Competition each spring for high school students.